carpentries-incubator/machine-learning-trees-python/_episodes/07-gradient-boosting.md

 Last, but not least, we move on to gradient boosting.
 Gradient boosting, our last topic, elegantly combines concepts from the previous methods.
 As a "boosting" method, gradient boosting involves iteratively building trees, aiming to improve upon misclassifications of the previous tree.
 Gradient boosting also borrows the concept of sub-sampling the variables (just like Random Forests), which can help to prevent overfitting.

-While it is hard to express in this non-technical tutorial, the biggest innovation in gradient boosting is that it provides a unifying mathematical framework for boosting models.
+While it is too much to express in this tutorial, the biggest innovation in gradient boosting is that it provides a unifying mathematical framework for boosting models.
 The approach explicitly casts the problem of building a tree as an optimization problem, defining mathematical functions for how well a tree is performing (which we had before) and how complex a tree is.
 In this light, one can actually treat AdaBoost as a "special case" of gradient boosting, where the loss function is chosen to be the exponential loss.

 Let's build a gradient boosting model.